 Where can I find a healthcare provider to discuss Botox?

-Many physicians can inject Botox: neurologists, plastic surgeons, pain specialists, and family docs.
-The most important is to find a physician who has received the appropriate training and has experience using Botox.
+Many physicians can inject Botox: neurologists, plastic surgeons, pain specialists, and family doctors.
+It is important is to find a physician who has received the appropriate training and has experience using Botox.
 Go to mychronicmigraine.ca for more information.